MonirehRazavi/LiteratureinMotion-Hub/class-practice/README.md

      ## Public ArcGIS Map Link
      [View my ArcGIS Online map](https://uottawa.maps.arcgis.com/apps/mapviewer/index.html?webmap=PASTE-YOUR-MAP-ID-HERE)

      _This is the interactive map I created in ArcGIS Online using my cleaned dataset from Week 8.
-     It shows the publication or translation trajectory of my assigned author’s works over time._
+     ```
 ## Notes
   - Make sure your ArcGIS map is shared with **Everyone (Public)** so it can be viewed without login.
   - You can test by opening the link in an **incognito/private window**.
   - Your map should be connected to your uOttawa account.
-     ```

    _This submission ensures that your map link is stored in your own class practice folder on GitHub for review and feedback._